 docker-compose.yml file exposes port 9001 instead of port 80 for proxying Label Studio:

 ... nginx: image: nginx:latest ports: - 9001:80 depends_on: - app ...

-To run Label Studio on Docker with a host and subdomain, you can refer to the example
+To run Label Studio on Docker with a host and sub-path, just pass

-To run Label Studio with HTTPS and access the web server using HTTPS in the browser, specify a certificate and private key when starting Label Studio.
+To run Label Studio with HTTPS and access the web server using HTTPS in the browser, use NGINX or another web server to run HTTPS for Label Studio.

 To run Label Studio on the cloud using Heroku, specify an environment variable so that Label Studio loads.

 If you want, you can specify a different hostname for Label Studio, but you don’t need to.

 To run Label Studio with Heroku and use PostgreSQL as the database storage, specify the PostgreSQL environment variables required as part of the Heroku environment variable

 DATABASE_URL.
 For example, to specify a PostgreSQL database hosted on Amazon: